sbycrosz/react-native-credit-card-input/readme.md

 # Features
 * Skeuomorphic credit-card 💳 (inspired by: [card](https://jessepollak.github.io/card/), [react-native-credit-card](https://github.com/sonnylazuardi/react-native-credit-card))
 * **!!NEW!!** Now you could scale the Credit Card for smaller screens
+* **!!NEW!!** Now you could use CardView as a Component. example use case: showing saved payment details, etc.
 * Lite version for smaller screens (or if skeuomorphic is not really your thing)
 * Credit-card input validations & formatting while you're typing
 * Form is fully navigatable using keypad
 * Works on both Android and iOS

 # Usage